 - Investigations.
 To investigate any matter brought to the attention of the Committee within the scope of its duties if, in the judgment of the Committee, such investigation is necessary or appropriate.

 - Proxy Report.
-To prepare the report required by the rules of the Securities and Exchange Commission to be included in the Company's annual proxy statement.
+To prepare the report required by the rules of the SEC to be included in the Company’s annual proxy statement.

 - Annual Charter Review.
 To review and assess the adequacy of this charter annually and recommend any proposed changes to the Board for approval.

 - Report to Board.
 To report to the Board with respect to material issues that arise regarding the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance or independence of the Auditors or such other matters as the Committee deems appropriate from time to time or whenever it shall be called upon to do so.